 Finally, in order to be able to navigate at night, lighthouses had to be built along the shoreline and even offshore on rocks that were difficult to access and were battered by waves that could become gigantic.

-And even today, when the cold, thick sea fog suddenly invades the ocean, day and night, the lighthouse's foghorn becomes the only reassuring landmark for the sailor in the midst of all the dangers.
+And for a long time, day and night, when suddenly the cold, thick sea mist invaded the ocean, the lighthouse's foghorn was for the sailor the only reassuring landmark in the midst of all the dangers.

 This extraordinary work of securitization took place mainly in a single century.